Efficient Parameter Estimation of Truncated Boolean Product Distributions: Introduction

-\item[Assumption~\ref{as:anticon}:] The truncation of $\D$ by $S$ leaves enough randomness in all directions.
-More precisely, we require that in any direction $\vec{w} \in \reals^d$, any two samples from the truncated distribution $\D_S$ have sufficiently different projections on $\vec{w}$, with non-negligible probability. \end{description}
+\item[\Cref{as:anticon}:] The truncation of $\D$ by $S$ leaves enough randomness in all directions.
+More precisely, we require that in any direction $\vec{w} \in \reals^d$, any two samples from the truncated distribution $\D_S$ have sufficiently different projections on $\vec{w}$, with non-negligible probability. {Roughly speaking, for the truncated distribution $\mathcal{D}_S$, we assume that for any unit vector $w$, it holds that $\mathrm{Var}_{\mathcal{D}_S}(w^\top x) \geq \lambda$ for some parameter $\lambda > 0.$} \end{description}

-Assumption~\ref{as:oracle} ensures that the learning algorithm has enough information about $S$ and is also required in the continuous setting.
+\Cref{as:oracle} ensures that the learning algorithm has enough information about $S$ and is also required in the continuous setting.
 Without oracle access to $S$, for any Boolean product distribution $\D$, we can construct a (possibly exponentially large) truncation set $S$ such that sampling from the truncated distribution $\D_S$ appears identical to sampling from the uniform distribution, until the first duplicate sample appears (our construction is similar to \cite[Lemma~12]{DGTZ18}).

-Similarly to \cite{DGTZ18}, Assumption~\ref{as:oracle} is complemented by the additional natural requirement that the true distribution $\D$ should assign non-negligible probability mass to the truncation set $S$ (Assumption~\ref{as:mass}).
-The reason is that the only way for a parameter estimation algorithm to evaluate the quality of its current estimation is by generating samples in $S$ and comparing them with samples from $\D_S$.
+Similarly to \cite{DGTZ18}, \Cref{as:oracle} is complemented by the additional natural requirement that the true distribution $\D$ should assign non-negligible probability mass to the truncation set $S$ (\Cref{as:mass}).
+The reason is that the parameter estimation algorithm evaluates the quality of its current estimation by generating samples in $S$ and comparing them with samples from $\D_S$.
 Assumptions~\ref{as:oracle}~and~\ref{as:mass} ensure that this can be performed efficiently.

-Assumptions~\ref{as:identify}~and~\ref{as:anticon} are specific to the discrete setting of the Boolean hypercube.
-Assumption~\ref{as:identify} requires that we should be able to normalize the truncation set $S$, by subtracting a vector $\vec{x}^\ast$, so that its dimension remains $d$.
+Assumptions~\ref{as:identify}~and~\ref{as:anticon} are specific to the discrete setting of the Boolean hypercube. \Cref{as:identify} requires that we should be able to normalize the truncation set $S$, by subtracting a vector $\vec{x}^\star$, so that its dimension remains $d$.
 If this is true, we can recover the parameters of a Boolean product distribution $\D$ from truncated samples by solving a linear system with $d$ equations and $d$ unknowns, which we obtain after normalization.
-We prove, in Lemma~\ref{lem:identify}, that Assumption~\ref{as:identify} is both sufficient and necessary for parameter recovery from truncated samples in our setting.
+We prove, in \Cref{lem:identify}, that \Cref{as:identify} is both sufficient and necessary for parameter recovery from truncated samples in our setting.